Push Notifications Explained

 Adding to an app

-- The app publisher registers with the OS push notification service.
+- The app publisher registers with the OSPNS.

 - The OS service provides an application programming interface (API) to the app publisher.
 The API is a way for the app to communicate with the service.

-- The app publisher adds the SDK to the app.
-The SDK is a code library specific to the OS’ push notification service.
+- The app publisher adds a software development kit (SDK) to the app.
+The SDK is a code library specific to the OSPNS.

 - The app publisher uploads the app to the app store.

 - The user opens the app.
-Unique identifiers (IDs) for both the app, and the device, are registered with the OS push notification service.
+Unique identifiers (IDs) for both the app and the device are registered with the OSPNS.

-- The unique identifiers are passed back to the app from the OS push notification service.
+- The IDs are passed back to the app from the OSPNS.
 They are also sent to the app publisher.

-- The app publisher receives and stores these registration details, including the unique identifiers.
+- The app publisher receives and stores these registration details, including the IDs.

 - The app publisher composes a manual message through a message composer user interface.
-Or, the publisher sets up an automated message to be sent via the API.
+Alternatively, the publisher sets up an automated message to be sent via the API.

 - The publisher defines the audience to whom the push notification will be sent.